 As the only commercial river operators on the Gila River, we are proud to be your escort on this trip down one of the southwest’s most prized bucket list river adventures.

 The group of 2 or more people to book can save 10% on two tickets using promo code “savethegila” by booking before February 1st.

 Enjoy a beautiful morning beginning with a hearty, hot breakfast.
-We will cover another 10 river miles or so a day and hope to make time for side hikes and exploration.
+In general we will plan to cover 10 river miles or so a day and hope to make time for side hikes and exploration.
 We will then be deep in the wilderness where we can enjoy a beautiful side hike or take in the solitude riverside from a camp chair by a crackling fire.

 Another crisp morning and river day will follow.
 We will wind our way through the Gila’s inner canyons and the tight brushy class II-III rapids, keeping a close eye out for obstructions, strainers and wildlife!